NanoSmasher/rwby-spider-v2/README.md

  - [Imgur Client](https://api.imgur.com/oauth2/addclient).
 Record the Client ID and secret.
    \*NOTE: You can read more about the [Imgurpython](https://apidocs.imgur.com/) commands if you wish.

-3. Create a file named "creds.key" with the following four lines:
+3. Create a file named "clients.key" with the following four lines:
  - Reddit Client ID
  - Reddit Client Secret
  - Imgur Client ID